THE EASIEST

 Args:

-deviceID (str): A unique alphanumeric string that identifies the specific Cloud Display Device.
+device_id (str): A unique alphanumeric string that identifies the specific Cloud Display Device.

 """

-json = {
+payload = {

 'command': 'reset',